r4diorusak/A-Capstone-on-SQL-Injection-and-XSS-Prevention/README.md

 - CSRF: Flask-WTF is enabled to protect form endpoints from CSRF attacks.
 - Authentication: Passwords are hashed with Werkzeug's recommended methods; Flask-Login manages sessions.

-## How Copilot assisted
-Copilot suggested common Flask patterns and libraries (Flask-Login, Werkzeug hashing, SQLAlchemy ORM, WTForms).
-These suggestions were reviewed and adapted — they sped up scaffolding but every security-relevant decision (validators, unique-username checks, RBAC enforcement) was manually implemented and tested.

-## Submission checklist
-- [x] GitHub repository created
-- [x] Secure input validation and SQLi prevention implemented
-- [x] Authentication and RBAC implemented
-- [x] Vulnerabilities identified and fixed (SQLi, XSS)
-- [x] Tests added for SQLi and XSS
-- [x] Vulnerability summary included (`VULNERABILITY_SUMMARY.md`)

-## Next steps / improvements
-- Use a production-ready database and environment variables for secrets.
-- Add account lockout, rate limiting, and logging for suspicious activity.
-- Expand test coverage (CSRF, RBAC enforcement, session handling).

-If you want, I can also add a short one-paragraph submission summary to the README or add a script that bootstraps an admin user.
-Tell me which and I'll apply it.

-Capstone: SQL Injection and XSS Prevention

 This is a minimal Flask app demonstrating secure input handling, role-based access control, and tests for SQL injection and XSS.

 Files: